neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

 ```

 The location of the folder indicates to which data the metadata belongs to.
 A metadata
 file applies to all levels below it.

+To see more information on what information should be
+put at each section, see the [metadata keys](metadata-keys) section.

 ## Inheritance